lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 - clear risk categories;
 - actionable safety suggestions.

-The helper interface provides more detailed technical evidence.
+The helper interface provides more detailed evidence and analysis.

 ---

 ## 5. User Roles and Workflow

-### Older-Adult Side
+### 5.1 Older-Adult Side

 The older adult can: